reactjs/react.dev/beta/src/pages/apis/react/useMemo.md

 `useMemo` helps in skipping the re-render of the components.
 Avoiding component re-renders can boost the overall performance.

-In the example below, you can see that the `TodoList` component is rendered every time there is a change in the `input` field.
-Also, `visibleTodos` are calculated on every render.
-The change in the input should ideally have no effect on the `visibleTodos`.
+The example below shows that the `TodoList` component is rendered every time there is a change in the `input` field.
+Also, `visibleTodos` are calculated on every render, and the change in the input should ideally not effect the `visibleTodos`.

 ```js {30-31,53-57,60}
 import React, { useState, useCallback } from "react";